On Distillation of Guided Diffusion Models

-A natural approach to apply progressive distillation~\cite{salimans2022progressive} to a guided model is to use a student model that follows the same structure as the teacher---that is with a jointly trained conditional and unconditional diffusion component.
+A natural approach to progressively distill~\cite{salimans2022progressive} a classifier-free guided model is to use a distilled student model that follows the same structure as the teacher---that is with a jointly trained distilled conditional and unconditional diffusion component.
 Denote the pre-trained teacher model $[\hat{\x}_{c,\bm\theta}, \hat{\x}_{\bm\theta}]$ and the student model $[\hat{\x}_{c,\bm\eta}, \hat{\x}_{\bm\eta}]$, we provide the training algorithm in \cref{alg:two_student}.
-To sample from the trained model, we can use DDIM deterministic sampler~\cite{song2020denoising} or the proposed stochastic sampler (see \cref{eq:distilled_sampling_s}).
+To sample from the trained model, we can use DDIM deterministic sampler~\cite{song2020denoising} or the proposed stochastic sampler.
 We follow the training setting in \cref{app:sec:step_two}, use a $w$-conditioned model and train the model to condition on the guidance strength $[0,4]$.
 We observe that the model distilled with \cref{alg:two_student} is not able to generate reasonable samples when the number of sampling is small.
 We provide the generated samples on CIFAR-10 with DDIM sampler in \cref{fig:naive_sample}, and the FID/IS scores in \cref{table:naive_sampler}.